OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 General Terms and Conditions

-Last updated: 1 April 2017
+Last updated: 4 January 2018

-**“XING”** means the service as described below (including all applications) and/or the provider of this service, XING SE (together with XING S.à r.l. as of 1 May 2014 and in those cases listed in Section A.6.6 below).
+**“XING”** means the service as described below (including all applications) and/or the provider of this service, XING SE (together with XING S.à r.l. in those cases listed in Section A.6.6 below).

 A. General Terms and Conditions for the use of the XING service

-The XING service is rendered via websites (e.g. xing.com, xing.de, amiando.com, amiando.de, amiando.ch, kununu.com, kununu.at, kununu.de, contaxt.de), a number of different sub-domains and domain aliases, and via mobile applications (“apps”), background applications, web services and third-party-site integrations (e.g. iFrame).
+The XING service is rendered via websites (e.g. xing.com, xing.de, xing-events.com, kununu.com, lebenslauf.com, bewerbung.com), a number of different sub-domains and domain aliases, and via mobile applications (“apps”), background applications, web services and third-party-site integrations (e.g. iFrame).
 All websites, sub-domains, aliases, mobile applications, background applications, web services and third-party-site integrations provided by XING and where XING is available are hereinafter referred to as **“XING Websites”**.

 The XING service applications include, in particular, contact and communication forums (hereinafter referred to as **“social network”**) for which the user can obtain membership, an **“events platform”** and an **“employer review platform”**.
 Some of the XING applications may appear under other brand names or by using other XING Websites.

 These General Terms and Conditions for the use of the XING service govern the contractual relationship between the user and XING, irrespective of which XING Websites the User visits to take use XING services.

-Additional terms may also apply to the use of individual applications in addition to these General Terms and Conditions for using the XING service.
+Additional terms (e.g. code of conduct for group moderators or commenting rules for XING News) may also apply to the use of individual applications in addition to these General Terms and Conditions for using the XING service.
 In the event of an objection, the additional terms and conditions for the use of the respective application shall take precedence over these General Terms and Conditions for the use of the XING service, provided such precedence is not excluded in the additional terms for the use of the respective application.

 The General Terms and Conditions for the use of the XING service and any additional terms for the use of individual applications are hereinafter referred to as **“GTC”**.

-The contract is concluded with XING SE, Dammtorstraße 30, 20354 Hamburg, Germany, and as of 1 May 2014, in those cases listed in Section A.6.6 below additionally with XING S.à r.l., 9, Avenue Guillaume, L-1651 Luxembourg.
-Further contact details, commercial register details as well as the name of a person authorised to represent XING SE and, as of 1 May 2014, XING S.à r.l. can be found in the “About this site” section.
+The contract is concluded with XING SE, Dammtorstraße 30, 20354 Hamburg, Germany, and, in those cases listed in Section A.6.6 below, additionally with XING S.à r.l., 9, Avenue Guillaume, L-1651 Luxembourg.
+Further contact details, commercial register details as well as the name of a person authorised to represent XING SE and XING S.à r.l. can be found in the “About this site” section.

 1\.
 Subject and basis for using XING